 Adapted from Southern Regional Educational Board.

-I have read and understand that I must be capable of the above standards to be enrolled as a student in the License Practical Nurse or Associate Degree Nursing program.
+I have read and understand that I must be capable of the above standards to be enrolled as a student in the Licensed Practical Nurse, LPN/Paramedic Pathway, Associate Degree Nursing or RN-BSN program.